Filippo Perucchini: Lecco & Chieti (loan)

 For the 2011–12 season, Perucchini was sent on loan to Lecco in Seconda Divisione, but he was called back in January after making only two league appearances and joined Chieti, another Seconda Divisione team, on loan for the remainder of the season.
 However, he still faced lack of playing time, making one single league appearance for his new club.

 Como (loan)

 At the beginning of the 2012–13 season, Perucchini transferred to Prima Divisione side Como on loan.

 Lecce

 In July 2013, Perucchini was loaned to Lecce whilst Milan sold half his rights in a co-ownership with the club.
 He signed a contract with Lecce to 2015.
 After spending a year in Salento he was loaned to Serie B side Varese.

 In July 2015 he made his return to Lecce and played 27 Lega Pro matches for the club in the 2015–16 season.

 Bologna

 Benevento and Lecce (loan)

-In June 2016 he was signed by Bologna F.C.
-1909 on a free transfer and he was loaned to Benevento, but never played in the Serie B season.
+In June 2016 he was signed by Bologna on a free transfer and he was loaned to Benevento, but never played in the Serie B season.

 On 30 January 2017, he was loaned to Lecce.
 In summer 2017, the loan was renewed for another season, which saw Perucchini and his teammates clinch promotion to Serie B.